hhh062001/Gapi-post/readme.txt

 	> Enter Maximum Number of records you want to show.

-	> After completeting the configuration go to your site widget area and drag the "Google Analytic Top Posts" widget.
+	> After completing the configuration go to your site widget area and drag the "Google Analytic Top Posts" widget.